DO-160 Aircraft Icing Tests: RTCA Test Procedures Explained

 Prior to the actual test, preliminary information from the customer’s test plan is reviewed to confirm the DUT’s configuration.
 The test plan is developed by Elite after careful discussion with the customer on details such as the DUT’s operation, the ice thickness required, and the type of baseline test required to confirm success.

-When the test is scheduled, the test chamber and its accompanying chilled water tank are prepared.
+When the icing test is scheduled, the test chamber and its accompanying chilled water tank are prepared.
 The DUT is placed in the chamber in the configuration specified in the test plan.
 The DUT is given an operational checkout to establish a baseline, the temperature in the chamber is verified, and the icing process begins.

 Setup inside thermal chambers for an icing test

-After the prescribed time has passed, photos are taken of the ice buildup and the DUT is examined for damage and excess water ingress.
 The DUT is later brought to ambient temperature and checked for proper operation as given in the test plan.

 Join Elite’s monthly newsletter for the latest on standards, test procedures, fascinating facts, profiles of Elite engineers, and more.
 Fill out the form below to become part of our global community!